oscar-franzen/alona/README.md

                                   expression is overlaid on cells.
 Specify
                                   multiple genes by comma separating gene
                                   symbols.
+  --highlight_specific_cells TEXT
+                                  Specific cells can be highlighted in scatter plots in 2d space (using method specified by --embedding).
+Specify multiple cells by
+                                  comma separating cell identifiers (usually
+                                  barcodes).
   -lf, --logfile TEXT             Name of log file.
 Set to /dev/null if you
                                   want to disable logging to a file.
                                   [default: alona.log]